-- But what if the provider is paying for only a portion of the app? - Paying 75% of the fee for the app? - And offering members only one choice of app? - Providing a smart phone or tablet to be used to download the app?
+- But what if the provider is paying for only a portion of the costs associated with the app? - Paying 75% of a subscription fee for the app? - And offering members only one choice of app? - Providing a smart phone or tablet to be used to download the app?